PierAlbertoPierini/datacenter0_smartwatch/README.md

-# DataCenter 0 - The Smart Watch
+# DataCenter Zero - The Smart Watch

 ## The Idea
 This project started to build my own smart watch, why?
 Because I am tired to have objects builded for the mass, build with out thinking on reusability and always builded on closed source.